aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 boolean withWords = (blue).equals("blue");      //=> true
 ```

 Do you know which one of these would be preferred?
-Well, let's do another example to show you which and why:
+Let's do another example to show you which and why:

 ```java
 String blue = "blue";